krishna2/krishna2.github.io/books.md

 6. Niall Kishtaiiny: A Little History of Economics

+7. Ming-Dao Deng: 365 Tao: Daily Meditations

+8. Mary Roach: Stiff

+9. Sam Kean: Caesar's Last Breath

 ### Currently Reading

-*Ming-Dao Deng: 365 Tao: Daily Meditations

 *Marguerite De Angeli: The Door in the Wall (with Savit)

-*Mary Roach: Stiff

-*Sam Kean: Caesar's Last Breath

 *Jimmy Soni and Rob Goodman: A Mind at Play

 *Abbot George Burke (Swami Nirmalananda Giri): The Upanishads for Awakening

+*Prof. Thad Polk: The Learning Brain (great courses)

+### In the Queue

+*Prof. John McWhorter: The Story of Human Language

+*Joe Dispenza: Evolve Your Brain

 ## Books in 2019